Springsteen’s ‘Santa Claus is Coming to Town’ Is the WORST Christmas Song, Here’s Why

 Don’t patronize legendary performers, Mr. Springsteen-Claus.
 Don’t act like a martyr.
 I see right through you.

-Do Clarence a favor: save the saxophone for his next employee review.
+In fact, do Clarence a favor: save the saxophone for his next employee review.
 Then give a more traditional Christmas gift (you know… like a fun new coffee mug or a sweater from Macy’s).

 BRUCE JUDGES HIS AUDIENCE